kguay/trmm_rainfall/README.md

 **Known Bugs**

-* Application refreshes on MouseMove event.
-Creates blinking effect.
-	* When compiled on Mac running OSX 10.10.3 and Java 6
+* Compiling the application on a Mac running OSX 10.10.3 and Java 6 causes the screen to flicker.
 	* Flicker does not occur in the Jar file that was compiled in 2011 using Ubuntu

 **Application Notes**